 A1 Sauce is a commonly found steak sauce in the U.S. A very similar product outside the US would be HP sauce.
 It is a bit tangier and spicier than A1 sauce, so you may wish to balance the flavor by adding a bit of sugar.

 BEST CUTS FOR THE GRILL

 This best steak marinade is perfect for many cuts of meat!

 - New York Strip Steak

 - Flank Steak

-Prime cuts like filet mignon, ribeye, or other premium aged beef is already flavorful and tender so you’ll want to pass on marinating those.
-There are still several other cuts of meat perfect for marinating.
+Prime cuts like filet mignon, ribeye, or other premium aged beef are already flavorful and tender so pass on marinating those.
+There are still several other cuts of beef perfect for marinating.

 Tips for the Grill

 Steak on the grill is full of charred flavor.
 Use these tips to get the perfect cook.